gramener/gramex-guide/install/README.md

 If Gramex does not run:

-- Gramex works only on Python 3.7 currently.
+- Gramex works only on Python 3.7 and above.
 Type `python --version`.
-If you don't see "Python 3.7", re-install Python 3.7 and Gramex.
+If you don't see "Python 3.7" (or higher), upgrade Python and re-install Gramex.
 - Try uninstalling and re-installing Gramex.
 Stop Gramex and all other Python applications when re-installing.
 - Make sure that typing `gramex` runs the Gramex executable, and is not aliased to a different